 - Deuteronomy 8:8 lists the fruit of the vine as being in the land of Israel.60

-- ‘…wine, played a pivotal role in Greek culture.
+- Wine played a major role in Greek culture.
 Our word wine derives from their oin.
-Its consumption was one of the defining characteristics of Hellenic civilization.
-It was also a point of difference between its members and the population of the rest of the world.
+Its consumption was one of the defining characteristics of Greek civilization.
+It was also a point of difference between its members and the the rest of the world.
 They termed them barbaroi, or barbarians.
 Wine was omnipresent in Hellenic society.
-It was used as an offering to their deities; as a currency to buy rare and precious things from distant countries; and it was drunk formally, ritually, as a medicine, and to assuage thirst.
+It was used as an offering to their deities.
+As a currency.
+And it was drunk ritually.
+It was drunk as a medicine.
+Of course, it was drunk to assuage thirst.
 In some Greek states such as Athens its consumption could be a civic duty.
 At the great public feasts officials known as oinoptai oversaw its distribution.
 They ensured that all present got their fair share.
-Such equality of proportions was the seed from which grew the concept of demokratia, or ‘people power.’62
+Such equality of proportions was the seed from which grew the concept of “people power.”62

 The Greco-Roman world preferred wine.
-Calling someone a ‘water-drinker’ was an insult.
-People thought they exuded a ‘noxious odor.’
+Calling someone a “water-drinker” was an insult.
+People thought they had a “noxious odor.”
 64

 Cir.
 850 B.C.

 The Rechabites and Nazarites criticized the use of wine.
 They were two conservative nomadic groups who practiced abstinence from alcohol.65